Four Ideas to Fend Off Your Seasonal Depression

 It’s a weird time of the year.
-The winter holidays are well behind us and the weather seems to be building up its stamina with cold winds, changing temperatures and tricky roads.
+The weather seems to be building up its stamina with cold winds, changing temperatures and tricky roads.
 It can be a difficult time for our moods with shorter daylight and darker evenings.
 Some people even have the experience of leaving for work in the dark and returning home from the dark.
 You may wonder is your low winter mood being impacted?
 Is it just part of a situational experience or is it more complex like seasonal affective disorder (SAD).

 SAD expert Dr. Kelly Rohan defined the disorder as, “a regular seasonal pattern of major depressive episodes during the fall and winter months with periods of full improvement in the spring and summer.”